Director General, Strategy, Policy and Programmes, UK Health Security Agency

-Policy Fellow Alum, Centre for Science and Policy
+Policy Leaders Fellow Alumnus, Centre for Science and Policy

 Before joining MOJ Scott was Portfolio Director at the Department of Energy and Climate Change, with responsibility for strengthening the management of DECC’s £100 billion portfolio of projects and programmes.
-He was previously Head of Home Affairs in the Cabinet Secretariat where he advised the Prime Minster and Deputy Prime Minister on policies ranging from crime & justice to devolution and constitutional reform.
+He was previously Head of Home Affairs in the Cabinet Secretariat where he advised the Prime Minster and Deputy OM on policies ranging from crime and justice to devolution and constitutional reform.

 Scott’s earlier career was primarily in the Department for Transport and included work on international aviation, London Underground, and climate change, plus over two years as Principal Private Secretary to the Secretary of State.
 Scott studied Philosophy, Politics and Economics at the University of Oxford and has an MBA from London Business School.